designatednerd/FlickrSearcher/0-For-Instructor/3-LabInstructions.markdown

 You'll see 3 files with the same name but different extensions in that directory:

-- `FlickrSearcher.shm` - //TODO
 - `FlickrSearcher.sqlite` - The main database file.
 This is what you'll use for migration tests.
-- `FlickrSearcher.wal`- The write-ahead log, which //TODO
+- `FlickrSearcher.sqlite-wal`- The [write-ahead log](https://www.sqlite.org/wal.html), which allows easier rollback of database transactions
+- `FlickrSearcher.sqlite-shm` - The shared memory file, which facilitates sharing memory between the main database and the write-ahead log.

 You'll want to copy all three files.
-For this particular test, you'll only need the `.sqlite` file, but for other tests in the future you may need to have all three.
+For this particular test, you'll only need the `.sqlite` file, but for other tests in the future which involve migrating actual data, you may need to have all three files.

-//FIXME: Only one part, rename file

 Create a folder under `FlickrSearcherTests` called `OldDatabaseVersions`.
-Then create a folder within that for each part: `starter_database`, `after_demo_database`, and `after_lab_database`.
+Then create a folder within that called `starter_database`.
+Paste the `.sqlite`, `.sqlite-shm`, and `.sqlite-wal` files into this folder.
+Rename all three files so that instead of `FlickrSearcher.sqlite` etc, they are named `starter_database.sqlite`, `starter_database.sqlite-shm`, and `starter_database.sqlite-wal`.

+When you’re finished, your files should look like this:

 You will need to repeat this step with the Starter Project, the Demo Complete project, and the Lab Complete database.

 Once all these files have been gathered, drag the folder into Xcode - make sure that the files are added to the test target, **not** the main target.

 #2) Create a common testing method

-Start with a new class to keep logic seperate - Name your class `CoreDataMigrationTests`.
+Start with a new class to keep logic separate - Name your class `CoreDataMigrationTests`.
 It should inherit from `BaseTests`.

 Since you will want to test multiple versions of the database, create a common method to test based on the file name.